ariaanthor/DataSci_and_MachineLearning_2025_Course/examples/Unsupervised_Learning/README.md

 This section highlights several fundamental unsupervised learning techniques, each serving a different purpose:

+### Community Detection
+Community detection is an unsupervised learning approach applied to graph-structured data, where the goal is to identify groups of nodes that are more densely connected to each other than to the rest of the network.
+Unlike traditional clustering methods that operate on feature vectors, community detection leverages the connectivity structure of a graph to uncover latent groupings.
+These methods are widely used in social networks, biological networks, and information graphs.
+Dataset used: Zachary's Karate Club: A graph-based dataset where nodes represent entities and edges represent relationships or interactions, allowing communities to be inferred directly from network structure.

 ### K-Means Clustering
 K-Means is a centroid-based clustering algorithm that partitions data into *k* clusters.
 It initializes *k* cluster centers, assigns each data point to the nearest center, and iteratively updates the centers to minimize intra-cluster variance.
 It's efficient and widely used, though sensitive to initialization and assumes spherical clusters.
 Dataset used: Synthetic 2D dataset generated with make_blobs to clearly visualize and evaluate clustering behavior.